techidaily/site-ai-video-translation/source/_posts/a-complete-guide-to-translate-video-with-google.md

 [Translate Video Online](https://tools.techidaily.com/wondershare/virbo/download/) [Download APP Now](https://app.adjust.com/11acwaj1%5F11ig9sc4) [Free Download](https://tools.techidaily.com/wondershare/virbo/download/)

-We previously mentioned [Virbo](https://virbo.wondershare.com/app/video-translate)for burning subtitles on your Video.
+We previously mentioned [Virbo](https://virbo.wondershare.com/app/video-translate) for burning subtitles on your Video.
 But you can also use it to translate a video, edit subtitles, create instant dubs/voiceovers, make AI avatar videos and do so much more.
 It is a great option if you want a host of features to streamline your content creation process besides mere subtitle translation.
 Virbo is available on all major platforms, such as Online Browsers, PC/Laptop, Android, and iOS devices.

 ### 2\.
 Microsoft Translator